Edward Aburrow Jr: Life and career

-Aburrow was born at Slindon in Sussex between 1747 and 1750, (Note: Some sources give a date of 1747 for Aburrow's birth.
-CricketArchive gives a definitive date of his christening of 24 March 1748.
+Aburrow Jr was born at Slindon in Sussex between 1747 and 1750, (Note: Some sources give a date of 1747 for Aburrow Jr's birth.
 Other sources, such as David Underdown, suggest 1750 as a more likely birth date.) and died at Hambledon, Hampshire on 6 October 1835.
-He was the son of the Slindon bowler Edward Aburrow Sr. Whereas his father was nicknamed "Cuddy", Aburrow Jr was known as "Curry", which was the name that was often recorded on scorecards.
+He was the son of the Slindon bowler Edward Aburrow Sr. Whereas his father was nicknamed "Cuddy", Aburrow Jr was known as "Curry", and that name was often recorded on scorecards.